 What school leaders and governors do to make sure that all children feel welcome, feel included and achieve their potential.

-The Deputy Head teacher has overall responsibility for SEND* and inclusion – this means that we regularly discuss SEND issues in Leadership Team meetings.
+The Special Educational Needs Coordinator has overall responsibility for SEND* and inclusion.
 We keep support for children with SEND under constant review.

 The leader for SEND manages the day-to-day provision, and plans the programs of support for individuals and small groups of pupils with SEND.